nephio-project/docs/content/en/docs/neo-porch/2_concepts/concepts_elaborated.md

 Here we highlight some key attributes of the deployment mechanism and its integration within the CaD paradigm:

-* _Published_ packages in a deployment repository are considered ready to be deployed
+* _Published_ packages in a deployment repository are considered ready to be deployed.
 * _Draft_ packages need to be identified in such a way that Config Sync can easily avoid deploying them.
 * Config Sync supports deploying individual packages and whole repositories.
 For Git specifically, this translates to a requirement to be able to specify repository, branch/tag/ref, and directory when instructing Config Sync to deploy a